Written By: Dr. Allison Brager, Neuroscientist

-Has your schedule been so consistent that you stopped needing an alarm clock to wake up?
+Has your schedule ever been so consistent that you stopped needing an alarm clock to wake up?

 At its core, circadian means “about a day”, with “circa” being the Latin root for “around” and “dia” is the Latin root for “day.”
-It’s that simple.

 Our circadian rhythms still dictate when we “hunt,” eat, and sleep today, but the drive of circadian rhythms that lie in our body clocks are just not as pronounced as it was for ancient man.

-Earlier this year, three scientists received the Nobel Prize in Physiology and Medicine for discovering the body clock; they first discovered in the fruit fly.
+Years ago, three scientists received the Nobel Prize in Physiology and Medicine for discovering the body clock; they first discovered it in the fruit fly.

 Nearly every organ and tissue of the human body has an internally ticking clock: the heart, the liver, the lung, the muscle, and of course, the brain.

 The ‘master’ body clock lies deep in the brain and it coordinates with the other body clocks to determine what we do.

 In the 1930s, we learned of this from a long-term study of sleep that the grandfathers of sleep research—Drs.
 Eugene Aserinsky and Nathaniel Kleitman from the University of Chicago—conducted in Mammoth Cave, Kentucky.

 This is the reason why it is easier for most people to travel westward than eastward and why we find it easier to stay up late rather than to go to bed early.

 The body clocks are “apprentices” to the “master” clock of the brain.
 The more stable our circadian rhythm is, the more stable our sleep is.
-A stable circadian rhythm help us fall asleep easily, stay asleep, and wake up with little grogginess.
+A stable circadian rhythm helps us fall asleep easily, stay asleep, and wake up with little grogginess.

 Light is the most potent means for our brain and body clocks to “WAKE UP!”
 Light in the morning sends a very strong signal to the brain that we should be awake and helps to minimize afternoon slumps.